 Upon the Compact's dissolution, the Compact becomes null and void and is of no further force and effect, and the Commission's business and affairs shall be wound up.
 Any surplus funds remaining after payment of all obligations of the Commission shall be used for repayment of any identifiable start-up funds contributed; provided that if the funds are not sufficient, distribution shall be made on a pro rata basis.
-Upon dissolution, any assets remaining after the payment of debts and the satisfaction of liability are to be distributed either (1) in equal proportions, to the states or political subdivisions thereof, other than non-state members including U.S. territories, for a public purpose provided they are members of the Code.
-Dissolution or (2) to an organization whose income is excluded from gross income under Section 115 of the Code.
+Upon dissolution, any assets remaining after the payment of debts and the satisfaction of liability are to be distributed either (1) in equal proportions, to the states or political subdivisions thereof, other than non-state members including U.S. territories, for a public purpose provided they are members of the commission upon dissolution or (2) to an organization whose income is excluded from gross income under Section 115 of the Code.
+Dissolution of the Commission shall not effect affect the validity of any actions taken by the Commission prior to its dissolution.